-A fair review of business of the Group, particulars of important events affecting the Group that have occurred since the end of the financial year, if any, an analysis using financial key performance indicators and indication of likely future development of the Group are set out in the section "Management Discussion and Analysis" on pages 6 to 12.
-Discussion on environmental policies and performance of the Group is set out in the section "Environmental, Social and Governance Report" on pages 17 to 30.
+A fair review of business of the Group, particulars of important events affecting the Group that have occurred since the end of the financial year, if any, an analysis using financial key performance indicators and indication of likely future development of the Group are set out in the section "Management Discussion and Analysis" on pages 6 to 11.
+Discussion on environmental policies and performance of the Group and the account of the key relationships with its stakeholders are set out in the section "Environmental, Social and Governance Report" on pages 16 to 27.